fernandorangelr/nli-qa-dataset-cartography/README.md

 The clearest, most reproducible finding of this project is the baseline's below-chance ANLI performance despite near-90% in-domain accuracy: a concrete demonstration that high in-domain accuracy can mask reliance on dataset artifacts rather than genuine reasoning.

+*This repo also includes `report.pdf`, the original write-up submitted for the course.
+Its Table 2 reflects the checkpoints and evaluation split used at submission time; the table above reflects the most recent reproducible run of this same pipeline.*

 ## Attribution

 Base training and evaluation code (run.py, helpers.py) is adapted from Prof. Greg Durrett's fp-dataset-artifacts repository (https://github.com/gregdurrett/fp-dataset-artifacts), built for UT Austin's AI 388.
 My contribution includes the artifact diagnosis (n-gram analysis and hypothesis-only ablation), the CartographyCallback and cartography-based filtering, hard negative mining, single and multi-language back-translation augmentation, and the full comparative evaluation.